Wuhan Hubei, China Travel Guide

 Support local artisans and businesses directly.
 Recognize mass-produced versus genuine local crafts.

-Mobile forms of payment like WeChat Pay and Alipay are widely used.
+Mobile payment options like WeChat Pay and Alipay are widely used.
 Having these set up simplifies transactions.